forwinder15/learndiesels/content/posts/2020-02-19--the-best-sockets-for-professional-mechanics/index.md

 Your sockets are important tools in your box.
 You use them so often and your knuckles are constantly in jeopardy.
 You will notice a huge difference between a cheap one and one made for pros.

-I have taken the time to check out 10 different ratchets that I believe are made for pros.
+I have taken the time to check out 10 different socket sets that I believe are made for pros.
 Remember just because I recommend a set doesn’t mean it would be perfect for you and your job.
 It really is a personal experience.

 You need to try and see with tools like this.
 They really are like boots.
 Lots of boots are great but I like certain ones.
 So, take my list as a great starter and find your awesome sockets that work for you.